sarahbarron/WIT-Programming-Fundamentals-Assignment-3-GYM-App/README.txt

 ------------------------------------------------------------------------------------------------------------------------------------------

 	I implemented a member support system (SystemSupport class, InputReader class and Responder class) This allows a member to input a question.
-The question or sentance is split into words and each word is checked to see if it is a keyword.
-If it is a key word the responder sends back a corresponding response, otherwise a random default response is returned to the user.
+The question or sentence is split into words and each word is checked to see if it is a keyword.
+If it is a keyword the responder sends back the corresponding response, otherwise a random default response is returned to the user.
 	Keywords are: gained, bmi, ideal, assessment, profile, unmotivated, bad, 1, 2, 3, wit, packages and next.

-	I used the Pattern class
-	I used this class to check the user input date for an assessment matches the pattern yy/mm/dd.
+	I used the Pattern class (MainController - line 1031) I used this class to check the user input date for an assessment matches the pattern yy/mm/dd.

-	I used the Java simpleDateFormat class
-	I used this class to convert the string input for the assessment date to a Date.
-If the Date is a valid date return true otherwise return false.
+	I used the Java simpleDateFormat class (MainController - line 1034) I used this class to convert the string input for the assessment date to a Date.

+	I use ParseException (MainController - line 1039) This checks for an parse exception - if the date is not a valid date this exception will be thrown

-	I used the TreeSet class
+	I used the TreeSet class (Member - line 120)
 	I used this to sort the assessment dates in date order.